 Build in time to focus on their strengths.
 Encourage your teen to spend a few minutes each day truly reflecting on his or her strengths and/or the qualities he or she feels most proud of.
 You can then brainstorm some activities where your teenager could put his or her interests to use as a way to build these natural talents.
 If your teen is a tech whiz, he or she could volunteer as a tech tutor at a local library.
 Or if he or she is artistic, pursuing a community art class might be appealing.
 Focusing on the positive and your child’s innate talents will help keep stressors in perspective, while deepening the commitment to activities he or she already enjoys.

 Encourage physical activity.
-Recently, we wrote about the importance of teens and tweens having physically active lives.
+It’s difficult to overstate the importance of teens and tweens having physically active lives.
 Physical activity encompasses more than participating in team athletics and doesn’t necessary involve rigorous exercise.
 We often talk to students about “functional exercise,” which is more about moving and stress relief than getting a good workout.
 Activities that involve family and friends can be even more beneficial to mental health, and can really be anything, from taking the dog on a hike or biking in the neighborhood, to taking a rock-climbing class.

 Help your teen develop cognitive empathy.
 When your teen is distressed, as a parent, a first impulse might be to try and solve his or her problems.
 However, adolescence is a critical period in which teens need to develop their own socio-emotional problem-solving skills.
 Imparting lessons about empathy and perspective is particularly important to the cultivation of a skill known as cognitive empathy in teens.
 As NPR health journalist Juli Fraga writes, “Cognitive empathy allows us to try and understand someone else’s perspective and how they perceive the world, even if our feelings differ.”
 This ability to empathize can be thought of as an emotional pause button.
 It not only encourages teens to see a situation from another person’s perspective, but it also gives them the chance to reflect on the fact that all situations, including stressful ones, are temporary.